containerd/containerd/docs/hosts.md

 A registry host namespace is, for the purpose of containerd registry configuration, a path to the `hosts.toml` file specified by the registry host name, or ip address, and an optional port identifier.
-When makeing a pull request for an image the format is typically as follows:
+When making a pull request for an image the format is typically as follows:
 ```
 pull [registry_host_name|IP address][:port][/v2][/org_path]<image_name>[:tag|@DIGEST]